AaNingNing/Sth-Matters/Anonymity/01 - 家族答集/WORKER.md

 It’s one of the greatest JOY you should not miss.

-If you have 3 million in your bank account, what you have is actually 3 million reasons to enjoy it most dearly and immediately.
+If you have 3 million in your bank account, what you have is actually 3 million reasons to enjoy it most dearly and eminently.

 If you don’t have that money, or hell, broke as shit, you have an even more obvious reason to work.